Michael McDonald (musician): Solo career

 In December 2009, McDonald donated his performance to Keep the Beat in Santa Barbara, California, where he played to a capacity crowd at the newly renovated Granada Theater.
 Harry Rabin, producer and head of Keep the Beat, an initiative of the Santa Barbara Education Foundation, produced the show, including two video productions, and worked with student choral groups from primary and secondary schools as well as a brass section so they could perform in the show with McDonald and his band.

 In 2009, McDonald appeared on the satirical television sitcom 30 Rock as one of the benefit singers in the season finale episode "Kidney Now!".
 McDonald performed the national anthem before the Tostitos Fiesta Bowl between the Boise State Broncos and TCU Horned Frogs at the University of Phoenix Stadium on January 4, 2010, in Glendale, Arizona.
 McDonald sang "Takin' It to the Streets" on the American Idol season nine finale, in 2010.

 In 2010, McDonald teamed up again with Donald Fagen and Boz Scaggs, to form the Dukes of September.
 In June 2012, the supergroup performed on Late Night with Jimmy Fallon to promote their tour.
 The group also played at Lincoln Center, a performance which was then broadcast as a PBS special and later released on DVD.

 In 2013, McDonald settled a $500,000 breach-of-contract suit (out of court) with Warner Music over underpayment of royalties of online sales.
 In the summer of 2014, he co-headlined a U.S. tour with the rock band Toto.
 In 2017, McDonald was featured together with Kenny Loggins on Thundercat's single "Show You the Way", included on the latter's album Drunk.
 In June 2017, McDonald, Loggins and Thundercat performed the song together on The Tonight Show Starring Jimmy Fallon.

 In 2018, he appeared as a guest vocalist on the song "What the World Needs Now" on Barbra Streisand's thirty-sixth studio album Walls.
 In 2021, McDonald was featured on "The Best of Me", from Toad the Wet Sprocket's seventh studio album, Starting Now.
 In 2024, McDonald contributed background vocals to "No Lie" on Lalah Hathaway's album, VANTABLACK.
+In 2026, McDonald duetted with Keith Urban on the track "We Go Back" from Urban's album Flow State.